SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sampleapplicationsetup.md

 The Microsoft Graph based Multi-Geo samples use the Microsoft Authentication Library (MSAL) to connect with the Microsoft Graph on the v2 endpoint.
 Compared to ADAL, which connects using the v1 endpoint, MSAL allows connection to the Microsoft Graph by using Microsoft accounts, Azure AD, and Azure AD B2C.

-Use the Azure AD application creation steps as described in the **Read/update profiles for all users** section.
+Use the Azure AD application creation steps as described in the [Read/update profiles for all users](#read-update-graph) section.

 ### Using the CSOM Tenant API

-Using the CSOM Tenant API is very similar to the previously described CSOM guidance; in fact, the guidance for using user credentials is identical.
-For using an app-only principal, the instructions are the same, but you must grant different permissions (tenant, full control).
+Using the CSOM Tenant API is very similar to the [previously described CSOM guidance](#read-and-update-profiles-for-all-users-using-the-csom-user-profile-api); in fact, the guidance for using user credentials is identical.
+For using an app-only principal, the instructions are the same, but you must grant different permissions (**tenant** and **full control**).

 ```xml
 <AppPermissionRequests AllowAppOnlyPolicy="true">